 After the Procedure

-You will have stiches behind your ear.
+You will have stitches behind your ear and there may be a small rubber drain.
 You may also have a large dressing over the operated ear.
 The dressing is removed the day after surgery.
 You may need to stay in the hospital overnight.
 Your provider will give you pain medicines and antibiotics to prevent infection.

 Mastoidectomy successfully gets rid of the infection in the mastoid bone in most people.